My Awarded Projects

 Jonathan approaches performing with the same curiosity and omnivorous appetite as composing.
 Originally trained as a classical clarinetist, he also plays klezmer and Balkan music, freely improvises, and is especially known for his unique and innovative approach to the bass clarinet.
 He has been a member of two ground-breaking bass clarinet chamber ensembles: the legendary heavy metal-inspired Edmund Welles bass clarinet quartet and the Sqwonk bass clarinet duo, which has commissioned numerous new works and released three albums.
 He has appeared as soloist with the Hudson Valley Philharmonic, the West Point Military Academy Band, the Princeton University Orchestra, Harvard’s Bach Society Orchestra, the Woodstock Chamber Orchestra, the San Francisco Composers Chamber Orchestra, the Great Noise Ensemble, the NakedEye Ensemble, the Omaha Symphonic Winds, and the Peninsula Symphony, among others.
 He is also co-founder of the Switchboard Music Festival, an annual marathon concert of the San Francisco Bay Area’s most creative and innovative composers and performers.

 Jonathan has served as Music Director for four highly acclaimed dance productions with choreographers Janice Garrett and Charles Moulton.
 His work on their June 2011 production, The Experience of Flight in Dreams, earned him a nomination for an Isadora Duncan Dance Award in the category of “Outstanding Achievement in Music/Sound/Text.”
 He has written concert reviews for the San Francisco Classical Voice and Bachtrack, and feature articles for NewMusicBox and The Clarinet.
-Building on recent research into the geometric modeling of pitch space, his nearly complete doctoral dissertation presents a new harmonic analysis of the entire Rite of Spring.
-He has a B.A. in Music from Harvard University and an M.M. in Music Composition from the San Francisco Conservatory of Music.
+Building on recent research into the geometric modeling of pitch space, his doctoral dissertation presents a new harmonic analysis of the entire Rite of Spring.
+He has a B.A. in Music from Harvard University, an M.M. in Music Composition from the San Francisco Conservatory of Music, and a Ph.D. in Music Composition from Princeton University.
 His primary composition teachers have included Paul Lansky, Dmitri Tymoczko, Dan Trueman, Barbara White, Steve Mackey, Dan Becker, Elinor Armer, Eric Sawyer, John Stewart, and Eric Ewazen.
-His clarinet teachers have included Janet Greene, Alan Kay, and Jo-Ann Sternberg, He is currently a PhD Candidate in the composition program at Princeton University and lives outside of Boston.
+His clarinet teachers have included Janet Greene, Alan Kay, and Jo-Ann Sternberg.

 By Jonathan RussellRight now, I'm way more fired up about the Proposition 8 lawsuit and the controversy over the proposed Islamic Cultural Center near Ground Zero than any piece of...